Katodiy/nurgling2/src/nurgling/docs/features/claim_display.md

 # Claim Display on Map

-The **Claim Display** feature shows your land claims directly on the map.
+The **Claim Display** feature shows land claims directly on the map.

 ## Enabling Claim Display